jtigani/duckprompt/README.md

 To summarize, we first call ChatGPT to provide the schema, then we call again to get it generate a SQL query.
 We then check whether the query is valid, and if not, we ask ChatGPT to fix it.

-We also don't
-use samples of the data, only the schema, which makes it harder for chatGPT to answer some questions.
+The context only includes the schema, not data, which makes it harder for chatGPT to answer some questions.
 But it works surprisingly well with the toy schema I've been working with, even coming up with JOINs and window functions.

 There are three basic functions: